top of page

 Part I: Estate planning between chapters

 When separation leaves your story unfinished.
 Many couples separate long before they finalize a divorce.
 Separation is sometimes for months; sometimes for decades.
-But here’s the legal twist: in Alberta, unless you are divorced (with the actual divorce order from the Court), your "ex" may have rights to inherit from your estate.
-The relationship status of "separated, but not yet divorced" can create serious complications, especially when new relationships, children of any age
+But here’s the legal twist: in Alberta, your "ex" may have a rights to inherit from your estate unless: you are divorced (with the actual divorce order from the Court); AND any estate plans you may have are updated after your separation / divorce.
+The relationship status of "separated, but not yet divorced" can cre

 2 min read